i-MSCP/plugins/incubator/Mailman/README.md

 ## Mailman v0.0.1 plugin for i-MSCP

-# WARNING: This plugin is still under development.
-It is not ready for use.

 Plugin allowing to manage mailing-lists (using Mailman).

 If you install this plugin manually, make sure it is installed in